 This page features four albums between the two Emmanuels.
 As with much of the legacy of the Charismatic Renewal, it deserves to be remembered and disseminated, and we are pleased to do so.

-Note: this page has taken something of “life of its own” since it was first posted.
+- This page has taken something of “life of its own” since it was first posted.
 The Steubenville covenant community which produced most of these albums ended up in the “Sword of the Spirit” group until a 1991 episcopal visitation put an end to it.
 Some from this community discuss these times in the Facebook group Covenant Community: The Good, the Bad, and the Ugly.
 My heartfelt thanks to John Flaherty for his support of this page and his work in forwarding the discussion concerning this part of modern Pentecost.

 God, You Are My Refuge (EM001) 1977